Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 ## How it works

 1. Create a new `DictionarySymbolStyle` by passing in the path to the custom style file (.stylx).
-2. Create a new `DictionaryRenderer`, providing the DictionarySymbolStyle.
+2. Create a new `DictionaryRenderer`, providing the dictionary symbol style.
 3. Apply the dictionary renderer to a feature layer using `layer.setRenderer(dictionaryRenderer)`.

 ## Relevant API